Mayoral elections in Springfield, Massachusetts: 1997 mayoral election

 The 1997 Springfield, Massachusetts mayoral election was held on November 4, 1997.
 It saw the reelection of incumbent mayor Michael Albano, who was running uncontested.

 Results

 1999 mayoral election

 The 1999 Springfield, Massachusetts mayoral election was held on November 2, 1999.
 It saw the reelection of incumbent mayor Michael Albano, running uncontested, to a third term.
+Because Albano had no opponent, critics of his administration ran Simon, the dog of a prominent activist, as a write-in candidate.
+Not being human, the votes of Simon were not recorded, but was rumored to be in the hundreds.

 Results

 2001 mayoral election

 The 2001 Springfield, Massachusetts mayoral election was held on November 6, 2001, and was preceded by a primary on September 25, 2001.
 It saw the reelection of incumbent mayor Michael Albano to a fourth term.